 In compliance with §402(p)(3)(B)(iii) of the CWA, MS4 permits must require stormwater controls to reduce the discharge of pollutants to the MEP.
-By regulation at 40 CFR §122.44, BMPs and programs implemented pursuant to this permit must be consistent with applicable WLAs developed under EPA approved TMDLs (see list of EPA approved TMDLs attached and incorporated as Attachment B).
+By regulation at 40 CFR §122.44, BMPs and programs implemented pursuant to this permit must be consistent with applicable WLAs developed under EPA approved TMDLs.

-Frederick County shall annually provide watershed assessments, restoration plans, opportunities for public participation, and TMDL compliance status to MDE.
-A systematic assessment shall be conducted and a detailed restoration plan developed for all watersheds within Frederick County.
-As required below, watershed assessments and restoration plans shall include a thorough water quality analysis, identification of water quality improvement opportunities, and a schedule for BMP and programmatic implementation to meet stormwater WLAs included in EPA approved TMDLs.
+In pursuit of these goals, SHA shall coordinate watershed assessments with surrounding jurisdictions and annually report on restoration plans, opportunities for public participation, and TMDL compliance status to MDE.
+As required below, watershed assessments and restoration plans shall include a thorough discussion of water quality analysis findings based on coordination with surrounding jurisdictions, TMDL documents and other resources when available, identification of water quality improvement opportunities, and a schedule for BMP and programmatic implementation to meet stormwater WLAs included in EPA approved TMDLs.
+SHA shall address both specific WLAs and target loads when SHA is part of larger aggregate loads.
+A list of EPA approved TMDLs for SHA in the permit area is included in Attachment B of the permit.